d-roduit/VSFlix/README.md

 ## <a name="getting-started"></a>Getting Started

-### Installing
+### Running the server and the client application

-You will need to follow the steps below in order to launch the project.
+Follow the steps below in order to run the project :

-1. Unzip the file downloaded.
-2. Launch the VSFlix server by double-clicking on the server jar.
+1. Download the project files to your computer and open the project in your favorite IDE (Eclipse, IntelliJ IDEA, etc.)
+2. Download the project dependencies with Maven. _(This step is often proposed or performed automatically by the IDE)_
+3. Run the server.
+The starting class for the server is `ch.dc.Main` in the server folder.

+    _N.
+B. : The server listens any incoming connection on ip address `0.0.0.0` and uses by default port `50000`.
+If this port is already used by another process, you can change it directly in the starting class or by passing the port number as an argument when running the program._

-3. Launch the VSFlix client application by double-clicking on the client jar.
+4. Run one (or more) client(s).
+The starting class for the client application is `ch.dc.Main` in the client folder.

-Once these three steps have been executed, you will be able to use the VSFlix client to stream (bidirectionnal stream) files from / to the other connected clients !
+Once these 4 steps have been executed, you will be able to use the VSFlix client to stream (bidirectionnal stream) files from / to the other connected clients !

 ## <a name="technologies"></a>Technologies